James D. Nogalski, The Book of Micah (NICOT)

 Hoyt, JoAnna M. Amos, Jonah, & Micah.
 Evangelical Exegetical Commentary.
 Bellingham, Wash.: Lexham Press, 2019.
 850 pp.; Hb.; $54.99.
 Link to Lexham Press

 The introduction to Jonah is much more extensive (about seventy-five pages).
-Authorship is problematic for the book of Jonah; Hoyt herself consider is it at least possible Jonah wrote the book himself, but it is more likely the author is an anonymous third-party who lived “during Jonah’s lifetime or at some later point” (339).
-She provides two pages setting Jonah into the context of 1 Kings 14 and deals in detail with the problem of when the story was actually written.
-Here she follows John Walton and dismisses Aramaisms as requiring a late date.
-Intertextual connections with Joel may be more important, but it must be admitted the date of Joel is not certain either.
-After providing several pages on the historical setting of the book of Jonah and the end of the Assyrian empire, she surveys several doubts scholars have about the historicity of Jonah.
-Most of these doubts center on the city of Nineveh, and why God would send an Israelite prophet like Jonah to Nineveh in the first place.
+Authorship is problematic for the book of Jonah; Hoyt herself considers it at least possible Jonah wrote the book himself, but it is more likely the author is an anonymous third party who lived “during Jonah’s lifetime or at some later point” (339).
+She provides two pages that set Jonah in the context of 1 Kings 14 and deals in detail with the problem of when the story was written.
+Here, she follows John Walton and dismisses Aramaisms as requiring a late date.
+Intertextual connections with Joel may be more important, but it must be admitted that Joel’s date is not certain either.
+After providing several pages on the historical setting of the book of Jonah and the end of the Syrian empire, she surveys scholars’ doubts about the historicity of Jonah.
+Most of these doubts center on the city of Nineveh and why God would send an Israelite prophet like Jonah to Nineveh in the first place.
 These doubts also include the problem of three nights in a fish.

-She cites approvingly Douglas Stewart who concluded “it is important to note that there is ample evidence to support the historicity of the book, and surprisingly a little to undermine it” (364).
-But of course, a fictional story could be set into a proper historical context, and the story could still be true.
-This leads to the very difficult problem of genre.
-Hoyt surveys and critiques suggestions including historical narrative, novella, parable, allegory, and midrash.
-The increasingly popular view of Wolff that Jonah is a parody or satire.
-A few have considered the book to be a fairy tale or a fable.
+She cites, approvingly, Douglas Stewart, who concluded, “It is important to note that there is ample evidence to support the historicity of the book, and surprisingly a little to undermine it” (364).
+But, of course, a fictional story could be set in a proper historical context, and the story could still be true.
+This leads to a very difficult problem with genre.
+Hoyt surveys and critiques suggestions, including historical narrative, novella, parable, allegory, and midrash.
+The increasingly popular view of Wolff is that Jonah is a parody or satire.
+A few have considered the book a fairy tale or a fable.
 Even the psalm in Jonah 2 has been identified as either a thanksgiving or lament, and possibly also satire.
 Ultimately, Hoyt concludes the book should be read as a historical narrative with satirical elements (377).

 In the thirty-two-page introduction to Micah, Hoyt places Micah in the eighth century, responding to the last years of the northern kingdom and kings Ahaz and Hezekiah in Judah.
-The main context of the book is the fall of Samaria in 722 B.C. and the Assyrian Invasion in 701 B.C.
-As with Amos, there are several suggestions to explain the so-called hope oracles scattered through the book.
-For some, the presence of hope-oracles presence shows either a late date for the entire book or a later revision of the book during the exile.
+The fall of Samarian in 722 B.C. and the Assyrian Invasion in 701 B.C. provide the main context for the book.
+As with Amos, several suggestions are made to explain the so-called hope oracles scattered throughout the book.
+For some, their presence shows either a late date for the entire book or a later revision during the exile.

-Each section in the commentary’s body begins with an introduction followed by an outline.
-She then provides a fresh translation with textual notes, followed by a verse-by-verse commentary.
+In the commentary’s body, each section begins with an introduction followed by an outline.
+She then provides a fresh translation with textual notes and a verse-by-verse commentary.
 Hebrew appears in the text of the commentary without transliteration.
 Matters of technical Hebrew grammar and syntax are found in the footnotes.
 Each unit ends with a selected bibliography of journal articles or other resources pertaining to the unit.
 If there is a difficult syntactical or lexical problem in the unit, she will include an excursus, “Additional Exegetical Comment.”
-Readers without Hebrew can skip these sections without too much loss.
-Chapter units in with very short Biblical Theology comments, followed by Application and Devotional Implications.
+Readers without Hebrew can skip these sections without much loss—chapter units with very short Biblical Theology comments, followed by Application and Devotional Implications.

 Each commentary ends with an excursus.
 For Jonah, Hoyt examines Jesus’ mention of the Ninevites in Matthew 12:41/Luke 11:32.
 In Micah, she has a two-page excursus on high places and three pages on Migdal-eder, the Birth of the Messiah and Christian Myth in Micah 4:8.
 This is the belief that near Bethlehem there was a special flock of sheep set aside for cultic use at the temple.
 Pastors often try this special flock of sheep to the shepherds in Luke 2.
 Although this makes for a great sermon illustration at Christmas time, it is not based on facts.
 It probably entered popular preaching through Alfred Edersheim’s Life of Jesus the Messiah (1896).

-Hoyt interacts with a wide range of secondary literature and commentary on Amos, Jonah and Micah; each unit of the commentary includes a short bibliography.
-As expected by the use of evangelical in the commentary series title, her conclusions are more conservative, although she fully interacts with major English commentaries and monographs on these three prophets.
+Hoyt interacts with a wide range of secondary literature.
+As expected by the use of evangelical in the commentary series title, her conclusions are more conservative.
+However, she fully interacts with major English commentaries and monographs on these three prophets.

-As with other volumes of this series, Lexham published the Evangelical Exegetical Commentary on Amos, Jonah and Micah simultaneously in print and in the Logos Bible Software.
-The Logos book takes advantage of all the resources of the software, including tagging cross references and links to other resources when available.
-To date, there are thirteen commentaries in the Evangelical Exegetical Commentary available to Logos users, with a total of forty-four volumes planned.
-The series has been redesigned with new covers and Andreas Köstenberger is now the editor of the New Testament.
-Purchase all thirteen volumes at 20% off through the Lexham website or subscribe to the series and receive new volumes as they are published.
+As with other volumes of this series, Lexham published the commentary simultaneously in print and in the Logos Bible Software.
+The Logos book takes advantage of all the software resources, including tagging cross-references and links to other resources when available.
+To date, thirteen commentaries in the Evangelical Exegetical Commentary are available to Logos users, with a total of forty-four volumes planned.
+The series has been redesigned with new covers, and Andreas Köstenberger is now the editor of the New Testament.

 Review of other commentaries in this series: